ellenmellon/GraphSum/README.md

 # GraphSum

-This repo contains code and data for the paper: [Extracting Summary Knowledge Graphs from Long Documents](https://arxiv.org/abs/2009.09162).
+This repo contains the data and code for the G2G model in the paper: [Extracting Summary Knowledge Graphs from Long Documents](https://arxiv.org/abs/2009.09162).
+The other baseline TTG is simply based on [BertSumExt](https://github.com/nlpyang/PreSumm).

 ## Environment Setup